DXDXdada/isf_25_26_deep_learning_project/readme.md

 We'll answer each question from the problem statement using our experiments.

+We tried to interpret the results directly on the notebooks, however this readme summarizes the main findings.

 **Note:**
 We didn't test every deep learning model out there.
 Time was limited, so we picked a few architectures that looked promising based on what we read in recent papers.